Checkmarx/kics/README.md

 <a href="https://www.kics.io" title="www.kics.io"><img src="docs/img/button_www-kics-io.png" align="right"></a>

-**KICS** (pronounced as 'kick-s') is an open source solution for static code analysis of Infrastructure as Code.
+**KICS** is an open source solution for static code analysis of Infrastructure as Code.

 **K**eeping **I**nfrastructure as **C**ode **S**ecure (in short **KICS**) is a must-have for any cloud native project.
 With KICS, finding security vulnerabilities, compliance issues, and infrastructure misconfigurations happens early in the development cycle, when fixing these is straightforward and cheap.